CarelessOutcast/CrabbyTasks/_frontend/README.md

 ## Project Functionality

-From the code and folder structure, it appears that the project is a web application built with React for managing tasks and includes user authentication.
+This project is a web application built with React for managing tasks and includes user authentication.
 The app has various pages, including a landing page, task management, user profile, settings, and pet management (though the exact functionality of this part is unclear).
-Users can sign in and sign up, and there's a dashboard for managing tasks, potentially with a calendar view and task lists.
+Users can sign in and sign up, and there's a dashboard for managing tasks, with a calendar view and task lists.

 ## Installation and Usage